ForbesLindesay/highlight-codemirror/README.md

 ### highlight.loadMode(name);

-Loading modes is synchronous, so you may wish to pre-populate the cache bu loading the mode up front.
+Loading modes is synchronous, so you may wish to pre-populate the cache by loading the mode up front.
 You can also load custom modes by passing an absolute path to a JavaScript file.  e.g. the null mode might look like:

 /custom-null-mode.js